MEJOR TARIFA GARANTIZADA

 Palazzo Madama - The Senate

-It was Palazzo Madama itself that hosted the central office of the Franco-Roman Republic in the late 1700s.
+It was Palazzo Madama that housed the central office of the Franco-Roman Republic in the late 1700s.
 Subsequently, almost a century later, in 1871, it was established as the seat of the Senate of the Kingdom.
-A decision that inevitably led to further expansion and modernization work, with the first historic meeting taking place in November of the same year.
+A decision that inevitably led to further expansion and modernization works, with the first historic meeting taking place in November of the same year.

 If you plan to stay at our Eitch Borromini, the best advice is to take Via di Tor Millina to Piazza Navona and then cross it to stop on the facade of Palazzo Madama, you will admire the truly imposing central portal, always guarded, which leads to the courtyard of honor.
 There are many Senators who decide to stay with us or to visit the Art Gallery and our restaurant on the fourth floor.
 In fact, the Collegio Innocenziano, the Historic Residence where the Eitch is located, is appreciated for the same pomp that made the senate palace famous: elegance and refinement, as well as the possibility of admiring wonderful seventeenth-century frescoes.